Skip to content

 Solution Development

-Leverage point identification: Based on the system understanding, identify where small interventions can create the largest positive ripple effects.
+Leverage point identification: Based on system understanding, find where small interventions create the largest positive ripple effects.

 Creative solutioning: Use brainstorming, design thinking, biomimicry, and other creative methods to generate a rich set of possible interventions.

-Integration: Combine individual solutions into coherent strategies where interventions support and reinforce each other.
+Integration: Combine individual solutions into coherent strategies where interventions reinforce each other.

 Roadmap Construction